 Learning methods and activities

-Classroom lectures (3 hours per week), tutored programming (2 hours per week), Individual programming (4-8 hours per week) and report writing (4 hours per week).
+Classroom lectures (3 hours per week), tutored programming (2 hours per week), Individual programming (4-6 hours per week) and report writing (4 hours per week).
 The students can collaborate in groups of 2-3 people if they so wish.
-Lectures and exercises are mandatory and can be used to bring over information that is not necessarily written anywhere.
+Lectures and exercises are mandatory and can be used to bring forward information that is not necessarily written anywhere.
 Experience based knowledge for example.

 - Partial submission